Josh-Estrada/macro_uploader/README.md

 Note the CSV must be formatted with the columns "name", "ip", "username", "password", "macro settings path", and "macro path".

 The source code has been compiled into a zip file containing an exe.
-Included in the Zip file is also a blank template for the csv file.Depending on your antivirus software the exe could be flagged.
+Included in the Zip file is also a blank template for the csv file.
+Depending on your antivirus software the exe could be flagged.
 Microsoft has already cleared this from Windows Defender.

 Instructions for use: